siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/cloud-foundry/README.md

 Bind ServiceBinds a Cloud Foundry service instance onto a Cloud Foundry application.

-CF Auto-ConfigureDiscover and configure all organizations and spaces for each organization into a resource tree in Urbancode Deploy.
+CF Auto-ConfigureDiscover and configure all organizations and spaces for each organization into a resource tree in DevOps Deploy.

 CF DiscoveryThis step will discover if Cloud Foundry is on an agent by checking common installation paths.
 If it is, it will assign the role to the resource and set the command path property.